Who we helpIndustry guide

 Hold property in your own name and the rental profit is taxed through Self Assessment, alongside your other income.
 It is simple, and for many landlords it is the right answer.

-Hold it through a limited company instead and the company pays Corporation Tax on its profit, with finance costs treated differently to personal ownership.
-You then draw money out as salary and dividends, which brings its own tax.
-Many landlords with larger or growing portfolios look hard at this route.
+Hold it through a limited company instead, often a special purpose vehicle (SPV), and the company pays Corporation Tax on its profit.
+Mortgage interest becomes a full expense again, which sidesteps the Section 24 restriction.
+But you then draw money out as salary or dividends, which brings its own tax.
+Larger and growing portfolios look hardest at this route.

 Holiday lets

-Furnished holiday lets used to get their own tax treatment, but that regime was abolished from 6 April 2025.
+The furnished holiday let (FHL) regime gave short-term holiday lets their own tax treatment.
+It was abolished from 6 April 2025.
 There is no longer a special FHL category to qualify for.

 If you let a holiday property, it is now taxed like any other rental business.
 The old advantages have gone: the separate capital allowances on furnishings, the more generous Capital Gains reliefs, and counting the profits as earnings for pension purposes.

-If you held an FHL, the job now is handling that transition cleanly, so your mortgage-interest treatment, your expenses and any future sale are all dealt with correctly under the rules that actually apply today.
+If you held an FHL, the job now is a clean transition, so your mortgage-interest treatment, your expenses and any future sale are handled correctly under the rules that apply today.
 We do exactly that.

 Selling up

-Sell a rental property for more than you paid and you have a capital gain, and HMRC wants its share.
-For residential property there is a tight deadline to report the gain and pay the tax after completion, separate from your normal tax return.
+Sell a rental property for more than you paid and you have a capital gain.
+For UK residential property you must report it and pay the Capital Gains Tax (CGT) within 60 days of completion, through HMRC's online service, separate from your usual tax return.
+Miss the deadline and there is an automatic penalty, with interest on top.

 Making Tax Digital

-Making Tax Digital for Income Tax is coming for landlords.
-Once your property income passes the threshold, you will keep digital records and send HMRC updates through the year, not just a single return each January.
+Yes, and it has already started.
+Making Tax Digital (MTD) for Income Tax means keeping digital records and sending HMRC quarterly updates through the year, then a final declaration, instead of one return each January.

-For a landlord with several properties, that only works if your bookkeeping is tidy from the start.
-We set you up with compliant software, get your rents and costs flowing in property by property, and keep you ready well ahead of the deadline.
+This only works if your landlord accounting is tidy from the start.
+We put you on compatible software, get your rents and costs flowing property by property, and keep you ready well ahead of each deadline.
+We make it routine, not a scramble.

 Simple, fixed fees

-Most landlords pay between £99 and £199 a month, with the fee set by the size of your portfolio, not by the hour.
+Most landlords pay between £129 and £250 a month, set by the size of your portfolio, not by the hour.
+A single let on Self Assessment sits at the lower end.
+A growing portfolio or a limited-company structure sits higher.

 No hourly rates.
 No surprise bills at year-end.
-One fixed fee, a named, qualified accountant who knows property, and a 30-day money-back guarantee.
+One fixed fee, a named landlord accountant who knows property, and a 30-day money-back guarantee.

 • Essentials